ahmedkrmn/CC-Search-Library/README.md

    npm install
    ```

-4. Edit the `config.js` file in the root directory to add your `client_id` and `client_secret`.

-5. Import the library in your JavaScript file.
+4. Import the library in your JavaScript file.

    ```javascript
    const catalog = require("./lib/catalog");
    ```

+**Or, you can just use the bundled version in the `dist` directory and import it in your HTML within a `<script>` tag.**

 ## Example Usage